-Did you know that in about 40% of successful CVs, candidates provided accurate numbers and described their successes?
-It applies not only to the past work experience or skills of an applicant.
-An essential point of any professional CV is the education section and the subsection with additional courses, training, or special classes.
-Many people are skeptical about this block and believe that practical skills are much more important than digital or wet printing on a certificate.
+Did you know that on about 40% of successful resumes, candidates gave accurate numbers and descriptions of their successes?
+It applies not only to the applicant's past work experience or skills.
+An important part of any professional questionnaire is the education section and a subsection with additional courses, trainings, or special classes.
+Many people are skeptical about this block, thinking practical skills are much more important than digital or wet print on the certificate.

-On the one hand, it’s true because most employers prefer to test skills at a personal interview.
-But CVs are often selected according to generally accepted criteria such as a certification block.
-So what should be included in an additional education section of your CV, and what types of courses must be mentioned for a particular vacancy?
-Jobitt experts have studied this issue and prepared a small guide.
+On the one hand, it is true because most employers prefer to check the skills at a personal interview.
+But the selection of questionnaires is based on generally accepted criteria, including a block of certification.
+So what to put in additional education in a resume, and what types of courses to mention for a particular job?
+JOBITT experts have studied this question and prepared a small guide.

 You will receive cool and useful material every week.

-There are 2 main positions where you can place an additional education block on your CV.
+There are two main positions where to place additional education in the resume.

-The first option is a section containing information about the institute, university, and school.
+The first is a block of education, where you enter information about the institute, university, and school.

-The second is either an additional section or “About Me” block.
+The second is an additional dedicated section or the "about me" block.

-Let's take a closer look at the first option.
-There can be no more than 10 certificates, so you need to place them thoughtfully.
-Determine the priorities for this vacancy and write them down concisely.
-Specify titles, marks, and, if possible, attach a digital copy with a picture or file.
-Do not try to enter everything at once because you can show additional education certificates upon request at the interview.
+Let us consider in detail the first option.
+Since there may be more than 10 certificates, you need to place them thoughtfully.
+Determine the priority ones for this job, and spell them out concisely.
+Include names, a mark, and if possible, attach a digital copy with a picture or file.
+Use the same font for all items.
+Don't try to fit everything in at once because additional ones can be demonstrated upon request at the interview.

-Since you need to add additional education to your CV, you should understand what this section must contain.
-There are 3 common types of additional education:
+Since we need to put additional education on our resume, we must understand what to put in this section.
+There are three common types of additional education:

-Training is social activities aimed at motivation, self-development, or improvement of communication skills.
+Trainings social classes aimed at motivation, self-development, or improvement of communication.

-Certificates are documents that summarize the training results in digital or printed form both for courses and training.
+Certificates documents that summarize training results in digital or printed form.

-There are no particular difficulties with placement but the information should be submitted in a structured way.
-The structure of your CV shows your professional approach and significantly saves space in the document.
-So, let's see how to place courses into a CV with examples.
+There are no particular difficulties with the placement, but the data should be submitted in a structured form.
+Organization of space in the questionnaire shows your professional approach and significantly saves space in the document.
+So, let's see a sample of how to specify courses in the resume.

 International Institute of Digital Technologies 2001-2007; master.